prapalu/esw/README.md

 # Exploratory Search Workloads collection (ESW)

-This repository contains the data and the scripts for the Exploratory Search Workflow project
+This repository contains the data and the scripts for the Exploratory Search Workloads project

 ## Scope